Balaguru4580/TimeFlow/README.md

 docker compose up --build
 ```

 Then open your browser at localhost, at port 80.
-This can be changed in the nginx entry within docker-compose.yml
+This can be changed in the nginx entry within docker-compose.yml.

-> Docker will automatically start all services (frontend, backend, database, and Nginx).

 To stop everything: